theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services.md

 {% include _content/en/xu-specific/destinations/general/connection.md %}

 ### Destination Details
-To use the SSRS destination, no further settings have to be made.
+To use the Power BI Report Server destination, no further settings have to be made.

 ![ssrs-create-destination](/img/content/ssrs-create-destination.png){:class="img-responsive"}